Cloud cost management

 JupyterLab (Vertex AI Workbench Instance)

-On Workbench, the most common researcher use case involves working with analysis-ready data on a JupyterLab cloud environment.
+On Workbench, the most common researcher use case involves working with analysis-ready data on a JupyterLab app.
 For this type of usage, cloud costs are quite predictable.
 Calculating the cost of a single VM is straightforward, and you have some easy ways to avoid unnecessary charges.

-Some simple ways to control costs of your JupyterLab cloud environment:
+Some simple ways to control costs of your JupyterLab app:

 - Only use the amount of compute (GPUs, cores, memory) that you need

-- Stop your cloud environment(s) when not in use
+- Stop your app(s) when not in use

-Workbench provides access to significant computing power, allowing users to create cloud environments with up to 96 cores.
+Workbench provides access to significant computing power, allowing users to create apps with up to 96 cores.
 However, most analysis and time spent writing the code for an analysis requires only a few cores.
-While you are developing your analysis and doing initial testing, the default cloud environment size (2 CPUs, 13 GB of memory) should be sufficient.
-When you are ready to scale up your analysis, create a new cloud environment with more resources and copy your analysis code to the new environment.
+While you are developing your analysis and doing initial testing, the default app size (2 CPUs, 13 GB of memory) should be sufficient.
+When you are ready to scale up your analysis, create a new app with more resources and copy your analysis code to the new app.

-Workbench also provides the option for you to stop your cloud environment when you are not using it.
-When your cloud environment is stopped, you only pay the cost of your disk.
-You can stop your cloud environments at the end of a workday or over the weekend if you don’t need it to keep running.
+Workbench also provides the option for you to stop your app when you're not using it.
+When your app is stopped, you only pay for the cost of your disk.
+You can stop your apps at the end of a work day or over the weekend if you don't need it to keep running.
+Visit the Workbench home page to see all of your running apps.

-Workbench allows you to create as many cloud environments as you need.
-However, each such environment has a cost.
-If you don’t need a cloud environment, copy notebooks and other files off to Cloud Storage and delete the cloud environment.
+Workbench allows you to create as many apps as you need.
+However, each such app has a cost.
+If you don't need an app, copy notebooks and other files off to Cloud Storage and delete the app.
 You can recreate it when you need it.

-For more on cloud environment management, see Cloud environment operations.
+For more on app management, see App operations.

 JupyterLab (Spark cluster via Dataproc)